dennis-taiger/hdb-chatbot/README.md

 A Taiger chatbot demo

-# .env file
+## .env file

-Includes the port number and BOT ID setting
+Includes the port number and BOT ID setting.
+Default port is 5000.

-# To run
+## To run the server

 npm start dev

+## Test the chatbot

+Open a browser at http://localhost:5000